exercism/java/exercises/practice/queen-attack/.approaches/simple-comparison/content.md

 1. **Constructor**:

-   In the constructor of `QueenAttackCalculator`, we check if the queens are positioned at valid places.
+   The constructor of `QueenAttackCalculator` takes two `Queen` objects and checks if they are positioned at valid places.
    If either queen is `null`, or if both queens occupy the same position, an exception is thrown.
    The constructor takes two `Queen` objects, `queen1` and `queen2`, and stores them as instance variables.